nanomsg/nng/docs/ref/api/url.md

 - The URL is split into scheme, userinfo, host, port, path, query, and fragment components.
 Not every URL has every component.
 - The scheme, hostname, and port are converted to lower case when present.
+  The hostname-like authority in an `http+unix` URL is an exception: it is a case-sensitive, percent-encoded AF_UNIX socket path and is preserved exactly.
 - Percent-encoded unreserved characters are converted to their unencoded form.
 - Percent-encoded non-ASCII characters in the path are decoded.
 - The resulting path is checked for invalid UTF-8, including surrogate pairs,